themalkolm/venom/README.md

 * [environment variables](https://github.com/spf13/viper#working-with-flags)
 * [...](https://github.com/spf13/viper#what-is-viper)

-## Gotchas

-This is very nice to allow you to configure how you want.
-Interesting that this makes it hard to make sure that every developer is using the same configuration and they are easily translated between each other.
-It is matter of time when you have the following questions to answer:

-* How to define environment variables in a config file?
-* How to pass a configuration file content as an env variable?

-There is no "right" and easy way to solve this problem.
-The more flexible is configuration - the more complex setups you get.
-Yep, here `venom` goes long way to break the very thing 12-factor apps is about.

-✌.|•͡˘‿•͡˘|.✌

 ## Priority

 If you use `TwelveFactorCmd` then here is the priority of resolution (highest to lowest):